raise-green/VOID-raise-green-website/site/content/board/_index.md

 ---
-title: Our Board of Advisors
-image:
+title: Leadership Team
 people:
-  - imageUrl: /img/franz_head.png
+  - imageUrl: /img/franz-headshot.jpg
-    name: Franz Hochstrasser
+    name: 'Franz Hochstrasser: CEO'
+    role1: ''
     text: >-
-      Franz Hochstrasser, Co-Founder of Raise Green, is pursuing a Masters of Environmental Management at the Yale School of Forestry & Environmental Studies with a focus on finance, economics, and entrepreneurial solutions to climate change.
-He served as a Senior Advisor to the Special Envoy for Climate Change at the State Department, at the White House Council on Environmental Quality, and at the Department of Agriculture working on energy, climate and conservation.
+      Prior to attending the Yale School of Forestry and Environmental Studies, Franz served 8 years in the Obama Administration, and is dedicated to fighting climate change.
+Most recently he served as Senior Advisor to the Special Envoy for Climate Change at the U.S. Department of State, working on the team that successfully negotiated the Paris Agreement.
+Prior to that, he was Deputy Associate Director at the White House Council of Environmental Quality working on energy, environment and climate policy and public engagement; and a Confidential Assistant and Legislative Analyst at the U.S. Department of Agriculture working on conservation, energy, food security, science policy and open data.
+He also worked on both of Barack Obama’s Presidential campaigns in 2008 and 2012.
+Franz holds a Bachelor of Arts in Linguistics and a Bachelor of Arts in Politics from the University of California, Santa Cruz.
+When Franz isn’t busy battling climate change he enjoys painting, soccer, and songwriting.
-  - imageUrl: /img/matts_head.png
+  - imageUrl: /img/matt-headshot.jpg
-    name: Matthew Moroney
+    name: 'Matthew Moroney: CTO'
     text: >-
-      Matthew Moroney, Co-Founder of Raise Green, received a Masters of Environmental Management at the Yale School of Forestry & Environmental Science.
-He uses data science and systems thinking to deploy renewable energy, analyze air pollution, and green chemistry and circular economy projects.
-He worked for four years at an environmental engineering firm on the cleanup of contaminated sites and air emissions permitting for new data centers in Washington State.
+      Matt is passionate about using data-driven insights to drive innovation that increases sustainability and equity.
+His recent research has focused on the relationship between consumer credit card spending and air pollution.
+Before obtaining a master’s in environmental management from the Yale School of Forestry and Environmental Studies, Matt obtained a Bachelors of Environmental Science with a Chemistry minor at Western Washington University.
+Afterwards, he spent four years investigating contaminated sites and assisting permitting for new data centers.
+Matt studies the flow of materials in society and ways to replace them using green chemistry and systems thinking, as well as technologies that will alter the way we live and work.
+In his “down” time Matt loves to go skiing, cycling, and listening to the freshest jams.
-  - imageUrl: /img/kwasi_head.png
+  - imageUrl: /img/kwasi-headshot.jpg
-    name: Kwasi Ansu
+    name: 'Kwasi Ansu: CMO'
-    text: >-
+    text: >
-      Kwasi Ansu received a Masters of Environmental Management at the Yale School of Forestry & Environmental Studies with a focus on conservation, supply-chain management and renewable energy.
-He has 10 years of natural resource management and international development experience, most recently as a Program Specialist at Pact.
+      Kwasi comes from a background of international development and natural resource management.
+He is devoted to developing and implementing integrated data-driven community-based solutions that increase equity and resilience.
+Kwasi is also a recent graduate from the Yale School of Forestry and Environmental Studies Master’s program, where his research focused largely around smallholder-driven supply chains, and crafting certification and responsible sourcing strategies within them.
+Bringing ten years of international development experience, Kwasi has worked on projects in Ghana, Nigeria, Liberia, Tanzania, Madagascar, South Africa, and Indonesia; each grappling with similar and yet incredibly unique challenges towards creating a more sustainable future.
+He received a Bachelor of Arts degree in Sociology from Wesleyan University where he also played football and lacrosse.
+In his free time Kwasi enjoys playing video games, dancing like a fool, and pretending to surf.
 ---